-Radiation therapy can be effective in some patients with relapsed/refractory FL who have localized disease.
-Often very low doses of radiation can be quite beneficial.
+- Radiation therapy can be effective in some patients with relapsed/refractory FL who have localized disease.
+Often very low doses of radiation can be quite beneficial. - Stem cell transplantation (the patient is treated with high-dose chemotherapy or radiation to remove their blood-forming cells or stem cells, and then receives healthy stem cells to restore the immune system and the bone marrow's ability to make new blood cells).

-For some patients with relapsed/refractory FL, high-dose chemotherapy followed by stem cell transplantation may be an option.
-For more information on transplantation, view the Understanding Cellular Therapy Guide on LRF's website (lymphoma.org/publications).
+For more information on transplantation, view the Understanding Cellular Therapy Guide on the Foundation's website (visit lymphoma.org/publications).